gvwilson/sdxpy/src/bonus/index.md

 which (as its name suggests) uses numerators and denominators to avoid some precision issues.
 [This post][textualize_fraction] describes one clever use of the module.

+## Exercises {: #bonus-exercises}

+### Roundoff {: .exercise}

+1. Write a program that loops over the integers from 1 to 9 and uses them to create the values 0.9, 0.09, and so on.
+1. Calculate the same values by subtracting 0.1 from 1, then subtracting 0.01,
+    and so on.
+1. Calculate the absolute and relative differences between corresponding values (which should be identical).
+1. Repeat the exercise using the `Fraction` class from the [fractions][py_fractions] module.